-Accident at work victims need to be aware than their colleagues will never know that they have made a claim (unless they wish to disclose this themselves) and that in most circumstances, their line manager will also not know.
+Accident at work victims need to be aware that their colleagues will never know that they have made a claim unless they wish to disclose this themselves, and that in most circumstances, their line manager will also not know.
 The process of claiming is straightforward and confidential.
-Following an accident at work, your solicitor will issue a letter of claim to the employers insurers and it will be the insurers who will handle the matter rather than the employer.
+Following an accident at work, your solicitor will issue a letter of claim to the employer’s insurers and it will be the insurers who will handle the matter rather than the employer.

 So claimants can ease their worries about claiming after an accident at work.
 The whole point of claiming is to seek some justice and receive compensation for your injuries and losses, including lost income.
 Fellow employees will not be affected, the only effect it will have on an employer will be for them to tighten their Health and Safety management policies in order to prevent their insurers from hiking their premiums the following year.
 Therefore, it is fair to say that pursuing rightful claims can actually improve the workplace for fellow employees, creating long term benefits rather than damage to the employer.